b4shnhawx/Deauth-packets-injection/README.md

 # DWA: Deauth-packets-injection
-__NOTE: This script is only for educational and learning purposes and I am not responsible for misuse.
+__NOTE: DWA script is only for educational and learning purposes and I am not responsible for misuse.
 Never use it to annoy or harm other people or systems.
 Use it only against your own networks and devices!!!__

 ### Description
-This script injects many deauth packets against a client connected to an Access Point.
+DWA script injects many deauth packets against a client connected to an Access Point.
 So, what is a deauth packet?
 > Deauthentication packets are legitimate from the IEEE 802.11 standard (layer 2) and are used for disconnect a client from the wireless network for
 > various reasons.
 For example, when the password  its wrong, the AP send this packet to avoid that the client connects.
 Other example,
 > when the network reach the maximum number of possible connected clients, the AP sends deauth packets to the next clients that try to